JeronimoCardu/JeronimoCardu/README.md

 <h1 align="center">Hi, I'm Jeronimo 👋</h1>
-<h3 align="center">I am a full-stack MERN developer with a strong passion for front-end development from Argentina</h3>
+<h3>I am a full-stack MERN developer with a strong passion for front-end development from Argentina</h3>

 🔭 I’m currently working on personal projects